guigonc/AlgorithmsForFun/README.md

-#Project Euler solutions
+#Algoritms for fun

+I love to program and sometimes

-To practice with new languages, exercise my brain or just have fun I use the [Project Euler](https://projecteuler.net/) problems and keep my solutions on this repository.
+I created this repositiry to keep the solutions of the algorithms I use to practice new languages, exercise my brain or just have fun.

+The main source for these algorithms is [Project Euler](https://projecteuler.net/).